LunarG/VulkanSamples/BUILD.md

 - Microsoft Visual Studio 2013 Professional.
 Note: it is possible that lesser/older versions may work, but that has not been tested.
 - CMake (from http://www.cmake.org/download/).
 Notes:
-  - In order to build the Glave debugger, you need at least version 3.0.
+  - In order to build the VkTrace tools, you need at least version 3.0.
   - Tell the installer to "Add CMake to the system PATH" environment variable.
 - Python 3 (from https://www.python.org/downloads).
 Notes:
   - Select to install the optional sub-package to add Python to the system PATH environment variable.
-  - Need python3.3 or later to get the Windows py.exe launcher that is used to get pyhton3 rather than python2 if both are installed on Windows
+  - Need python3.3 or later to get the Windows py.exe launcher that is used to get python3 rather than python2 if both are installed on Windows
 - Git (from http://git-scm.com/download/win).
   - Note: If you use Cygwin, you can normally use Cygwin's "git.exe".
 However, in order to use the "update_external_sources.bat" script, you must have this version.
   - Tell the installer to allow it to be used for "Developer Prompt" as well as "Git Bash".